 #4) Include time to warm up before and time to cool down after

 Our Bulldog Online classes, for example, include time to warm up your muscles and then to stretch them out.
 (Clearly, one more reason that everyone needs to stop questioning Is yoga a good full body workout?)

 Another important tip here is to not overdo it – don’t overexert yourself and risk injury or having to take a few days off.
 Rather, be sure to modify your flow as necessary.
 Modifications to your poses will allow you to continue with your routine and make the most of your yoga flow safely.

 Per Harvard Health, “Working at the right tempo helps you stay in control rather than compromise strength gains through momentum.”

-Our cardio yoga flows are all about tempo — and we have our awesome playlists to thank.
+Our power yoga flows are all about tempo — and we have our awesome playlists to thank.
 Every single one of our online classes is set to fantastic jams that will help keep everyone on beat with their full body workouts.

 #6) Pay attention to your breathing

 And while power yoga is a little less concerned with mindful breathing than other types of yoga, our class leaders do remind you to watch those inhales and exhales to make sure you’re getting the most out of your exercise session.